JoeBillingsley/JoeTheAverage.github.io/projects/100-beers.md

 If I really had to choose just the one beer to have for ever more, it would be have to one of the Adnams Brewery beers.
 I know it's not particularly exciting as far as beer goes but I could drink Ghost Ship for days and never get tired of it.

 #### &#9733; Most Unusual
-We don't do many fruit beers in this country but Samuel Smith's do a few fruit beers that are nice to mix things up - especially if you're not a typical beer drinker or don't like something too bitter.
+We don't do many fruit beers in this country but Samuel Smith's do a few very good ones that are nice to mix things up.
 They can be a bit tricky to come across here but are apparently pretty well known up north.
 Maybe it's not as grim up there as I've been told...

 #### &#9733; Best with Mint Ice Cream
 Cheddar Brewery.
 Just trust me with this one.
 I think mine was Gorge Best but I'm not 100% sure about that.
 If you get the opportunity just buy a bunch of their beer and ice cream.
 Honestly, even if they weren't such a good match that'll never be a bad decision.